 Healthy teams work together and share a vision, responsibilities, and leadership roles.
 Teams have autonomy in terms of how they want to organize themselves.
 For example, teams may choose to use a horizontal organizational structure that uses consensus decision-making.
-Regardless, a team must designate two Project Leaders that assume responsibility for working with the ABP to ensure the success of the team.
+Regardless, it is required that a team designate two Project Leaders who assume responsibility for working with the ABP to ensure the success of the team.

 Project Leader Responsibilities

 We’re excited that you’re interested in organizing and leading a civic engagement project with the ABP!
-It could potentially be a life-changing experience for you, your team, the community with which you will work and even the communities of which you are a part.
+This could be a life-changing experience for you, your team, the community with which you will work, and even the communities of which you are a part.

 Organizing and running an ABP trip, however, is a lot of work and responsibility.
-Below is a list of what is expected of you as a Project Leader.
+Below is a list of what will be expected of you, as a Project Leader.

 As the group’s organizer and leader, you will be responsible for:

 - Ensuring the group follows all ABP policies and procedures, including adhering to deadlines and attending trainings

 - Working with other ABP project leaders to share ideas, brainstorn solutions to challenges, and provide support to each other

 - Establishing and completing your team’s goals for the trip

 - Working with the sponsor organization